 What is Crafty Supermarket?

 Just the most rad indie craft show Cincinnati’s ever seen!
 Here’s a brief history, and in general, we do two shows a year — one in spring that attracts more than 100 makers and 3,500 shoppers, and one around the end of year holiday season that attracts more than 100 makers and 6,000 shoppers.
-Our next show is slated for November 30-December 1 at the Music Hall Ballroom.
-Our first ever two day show!!!
+We will be hosting our first in person show since November 2019 this fall!
+Please join us on Saturday, November 27, 2021 at Music Hall from 11 a.m.-5 p.m.

 How much does it cost to attend as a shopper?